Florence Cathedral: Astronomical observations

 Due to settlement in the building and also movements due to the outside temperature changes, the meridian line had limited astronomical value and fell into disuse until it was restored in 1755 by Leonardo Ximenes.

 The meridian line was covered over by the fabbricieri in 1894 and unveiled again in 1997.
-A yearly re-enacement of the observation takes place on 21 June each year at 12.00 UT.
+A yearly re-enactment of the observation takes place on 21 June each year at 12:00 UT.

 Crypt

 The cathedral underwent difficult excavations between 1965 and 1974.
-The archaeological history of this huge area was reconstructed through the work of Dr. Franklin Toker: remains of Roman houses, an early Christian pavement, ruins of the former cathedral of Santa Reparata and successive enlargements of this church.
+The archaeological history of this huge area was reconstructed through the work of Franklin Toker: remains of Roman houses, an early Christian pavement, ruins of the former cathedral of Santa Reparata and successive enlargements of this church.
 Close to the entrance, in the part of the crypt open to the public, is the tomb of Brunelleschi.
 While its location is prominent, the actual tomb is simple and humble.
 That the architect was permitted such a prestigious burial place is proof of the high esteem he was held in by the Florentines.